Why Paid Social Creative Is the #1 Performance Driver

 - curiosity-driven questions

-- bold or controversial claims
+- bold or contrarian statements

-- rapid visual transitions
+- fast visual transitions

-- relatable scenarios
+- highly relatable scenarios

 Instead of creating one version, they:

-- test multiple hook variations
+- test multiple variations

-- iterate rapidly based on early engagement signals
+- iterate based on performance data

 → 4 Best Practices for Crafting Effective Ad Hooks in Marketing